petaverse-cloud/pv-docs-site/docs/petority/troubleshooting/account-delete-failed.md

 **Contact Support:**

-If you have tried the above methods and still cannot register, reach out to Petority's customer support team.
-They can provide further assistance and support.
+If you have tried all the mentioned steps and are still facing issues, you can try contacting customer service representatives (available from 9:00 AM to 9:00 PM) to help you troubleshoot and resolve the issue.
 Ways to Contact Us: help@petority.net.